-Personally, I keep the cell phone notifications turned off on all of my social media apps.
-When I open the app, I can see my notifications, but my phone isn’t constantly pinging or beeping when someone comments or “likes” a post.
+Personally, I keep the cell phone notifications turned off on all my social media apps.
+When I open the app, I can see my notifications.
+But, my phone isn’t constantly pinging or beeping when someone comments or “likes” a post.

 Follow Motivators & Unfollow “Downers” on Social Media